ministryofjustice/moj-frontend/docs/ethics/assessment.md

 layout: layouts/ethics.njk
 subsection: Ethics
 title: Preparing for a service assessment
+eleventyNavigation:
+  key: Preparing for a service assessment
+  parent: Ethics
+  order: 40
+  excerpt: "As part of your service assessment, you’ll be expected to show how you’ve considered ethics.
+Learn what to do before and during the assessment."
 ---

 As part of your service assessment, you’ll be expected to show how you’ve considered the ethics of your service.